yuvraj-shahi/project-one/README.md

 # project-one
-This is my first repository in github
+This is my first repository in github.
+Have a nice day.
+author = yuvraj shahi.